mkutz/screenplay-workshop-parabank/README.md

 As Screenplays use one class per task, that an Actor can perform, these classes usually stay rather small and can be optimized for the one use case only.

+#### Questions

+- Page Objects typically hold
+  -[ ] Locators and interaction code for one specific page -[ ] Implementations of use cases
+  -[ ] All HTML elements of a page
+- What is not a problem when using Page Objects
+  -[ ] Page Objects can grow quite big
+  -[ ] Use cases spanning multiple pages need to be split -[ ] They make tests slow

 ### Part 2: Actors and Abilities

+Welcome to part 2.

+So, now that we had a look into the disadvantages of Page Objects, let's see how Screenplay can improve our tests.

 The central object in a screenplay is an __actor__.